paltalabs/subquery-sandbox/README.md

 This project includes code for running and configuring a Subquery project to store data from specific contracts.
 Additionally, it incorporates Docker-based scripts to eliminate dependency on the host machine's configurations such as Node or Docker versions, and also avoids the need for a global Subql installation.

+The following code has been successfully published to IPFS and we've been able to load it onto the SubQuery Managed Services.
+However, we are experiencing some challenges with the deployment on SubQuery Managed Services.
+We're actively looking and collaborating with the SubQuery team into resolving these issues to ensure smooth deployment.

 ## Getting Started Locally

 ### Running Docker Container